 What do I love most about Madrid?

-- Everyone strives for that human connection whether we admit it or not – we crave the need to connect, listen, empathise and ultimately, to love.
+Everyone strives for that human connection whether we admit it or not – we crave the need to connect, listen, empathize and ultimately, to love.
 I found that gem in Madrid.
 I made unforgettable connections, found myself in situations where there was nothing else but growth.

 Hannes Malfroy // Belgium // 24 // University of Ghent